pawarison/Strategy-Backtest-Lab/README.md

-# Strategy-Backtest-with-RandomforestClasification
+# Strategy-Backtest-Lab
-Backtest and develop volatility breakout trading strategy ,Analysis performance and improve by Randomforest model and Shap for explain.
+Backtest and develop t trading strategy ,Analysis performance and improve by MM model and Machine Lerning.